ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 As a tradition, you want to say "Hello World!" to an HTTP request.
 There are three basic steps:

-- create a view that return a message as an HTTP response.
+- creating a view that return a message as an HTTP response.
+Because it returns a simple text message, it doesn't use a template file.
-- map an app-specific URL to the view.
+- creating a `urls.py` file that maps an app-specific URL to the view.
-- include the app-specific URL map in the root URL mapping.
+- including the app-specific URL map in the root URL mapping.

 If you run the dev server and access `http://127.0.0.1:8000/polls/`, you should see the message "Hello World!".